Language selection

 14. A general permit may be issued to any resident of Canada who regularly exports a particular type of cultural property that falls under the Control List.
 General permits are issued by the Minister of Canadian Heritage and may be valid for a period of up to five years.

 15. When exporting cultural property under a general permit, a completed Cultural Property Export Permit Declaration must be given to and validated by the CBSA officer at the port of exit prior to export.
+The CBSA Officer at the port of exit will stamp the Declaration and forward it to Canadian Heritage.

 Import control